rodluger/everest/docs/index.rst

-  pointing precision required to detect the small light modulations caused by transiting exoplanets. <b>EVEREST</b> exploits correlations across the pixels on the <i>Kepler</i> CCD to remove systematics introduced by the spacecraft's pointing error, yielding light curves with precision comparable to that of the original `Kepler` mission.
+  pointing precision required to detect the small light modulations caused by transiting exoplanets. <b>EVEREST</b> exploits correlations across the pixels on the <i>Kepler</i> CCD to remove systematics introduced by the spacecraft's pointing error, yielding light curves with precision comparable to that of the original <i>Kepler</i> mission.
 Here we provide detailed documentation of the <b>EVEREST</b> pipeline, which was coded in Python and is freely available on <a href = "https://github.com/rodluger/everest">github</a>.
   <br><br>